Key takeaways:

 Neglecting mobile optimization can hurt your landing page’s performance.
 A non-responsive page can frustrate users and lead to high bounce rates.

-How to avoid it: Make sure your landing page is fully responsive and mobile-friendly.
-Check that all text is readable on smaller screens, images load properly, and buttons are easy to click.
+How to avoid it: Ensure your landing page functions properly on mobile devices.
+Make sure text is easy to read on small screens, images load right, and buttons are simple to tap.

-Lack of clear CTA or confusing user journey
+Lack of a clear CTA or a confusing user journey

 A lack of a clear CTA or a confusing user journey can make it hard for visitors to know what to do next.
 If users can’t easily find the CTA or are unsure of the next step, they’ll leave without converting.